adlerlietz/callscript/README.md

 # Callscript Repository

-## Repository Status: Archived
+## Repository Status: Fully Archived

 **Archive Date:** July 20, 2025
 **Archive Branch:** `archive-2025-07-20`

 ### What Happened

-This repository has been archived as part of a cleanup process.
-All original files and project history have been preserved in the `archive-2025-07-20` branch.
+This repository has been completely archived.
+All original files, directories, and project history have been preserved in the `archive-2025-07-20` branch.
+The main branch is now clean and contains only this README.

 ### Accessing Archived Content

-To access the original project files:
+To access the complete original project:

 ```bash
 git checkout archive-2025-07-20